openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 ## CoC Team Responsibilities and Operations

-The CoC Team's primary responsibilities are to triage and moderate CoC incident reports, and make adjustments to the primary team based on availability and personal connection to parties involved in incidents.
+The CoC Team's primary responsibilities are to triage and manage CoC incident reports, and make adjustments to the primary team based on availability and personal connection to parties involved in incidents.

 The CoC Team will carry out these responsibilities via the [CoC Process for Incident Management](COC_PROCESS_FOR_INCIDENT_MANAGEMENT.md), and are bound to uphold and comply with the [Code of Conduct Policy][CoC Policy].